kattrali/fuller.li/content/posts/memory-management-arc.rst

 :tags: arc, memory management, objective-c, ios, osx

 This blog post accompanies a talk I recently gave at NSLondon, you can find the slides for this talk `here <https://speakerdeck.com/kylef/memory-management>`_.
-There may be a video availible soon!
+There will also be a video version of this out shortly, I will post a link once it's out on my `Twitter <https://twitter.com/kylefuller>`_.
+Remember to follow me on `Twitter <https://twitter.com/kylefuller>`_!

 ARC is a very powerful feature introduced in Xcode in 4.0, along with various run-time enhancements.
 With the introduction of ARC, a lot has changed under the